 You’re prone to making lots of little mistakes

 As children with ADHD grow up they often develop coping behaviors to manage their deficits in the adult world.
 But these can easily fall apart when you take more responsibility, like getting a promotion or going to graduate school, Dr. Lifshitz says.
 This often manifests as poor performance reviews, shortcut taking, and making myriad little mistakes even though you know that you know better.
-(Read one woman's story of being diagnosed at age 47 with adult ADHD.)
+(Read one woman’s story of being diagnosed with adult ADHD at age 47.)